Huy-To/RaspberryPie5/README.md

    pip install -r requirements.txt
    ```

-   This will install OpenCV via pip, which is more reliable on Raspberry Pi.
+   This will install picamera2, ultralytics, Pillow, and numpy.

 4. **Verify YOLO model**:
    - The `yolov12n-face.pt` model should be in the same directory